 Being a servant leader fulfills Bachelder’s purpose in life: teaching and developing great leaders.
 In fact, her personal mission statement is, “To inspire purpose-driven leaders to exhibit competence and character in all aspects of their lives,” she tells Franchising.com.
 “My passion is to develop great leaders, both men and women . . .
 The world needs better leaders, and I try to help build leaders who can go on to fill those positions,” she adds.
 Out of her ten-year tenure, she explains to Truth at Work that watching her former leaders at Popeyes accept important leadership roles across the industry makes her most joyful and proud.

-Cheryl Bachelder, Popeyes, the two names are almost inseparable.
 Today, Bachelder is still multiplying leaders at all levels.
 Her best-selling book, Dare to Serve is a great resource for those interested in learning more about how to model the leadership style that saved Popeyes from bankruptcy.
 She also offers an online video workshop that teaches leaders more about implementing servant leadership in their organizations.
-In 2019, she gained a position on Chick-fil-A’s eight-person board.
+In 2019, the former CEO of Popeyes gained a position on Chick-fil-A’s eight-person board.
 Without a doubt, she’ll continue to positively influence the development of great leaders, there, too.